sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>graphite2-devel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Files for developing with graphite2
+Short desc    : Files for developing with graphite2
 URL          : https://sourceforge.net/projects/silgraphite/
-Лицензия     : (LGPLv2+ or GPLv2+ or MPLv1.1) and (Netscape or GPLv2+ or LGPLv2+)
+License      : (LGPLv2+ or GPLv2+ or MPLv1.1) and (Netscape or GPLv2+ or LGPLv2+)
-Описание     : Includes and definitions for developing with graphite2.
+Descript     : Includes and definitions for developing with graphite2.
 ```

 </details>